magento/devdocs/guides/v2.3/graphql/queries/customer-cart.md

 title: customerCart query
 ---

 The `customerCart` query returns the active cart for the logged-in customer.
-It creates a cart for the customer if one doesn't exist.
+If the cart does not exist, the query  creates one.
 The customer's authorization token must be specified in the header of the call.

 The `customerCart` query differs from the `cart` query in the following ways:

 -  It must be run on behalf of a logged-in customer.
+You cannot run this query on behalf of a guest.
 -  It returns the `cart_id` attribute.
-You can use the value of the `cart_id` attribute as the `destination_cart_id` in the `mergeCarts` mutation, which provides the ability to merge a guest cart with the logged-in customer's cart.
-Merging carts allows products added to a cart before a customer logged in to be retained after logging in.
+You can use the value of the `cart_id` attribute as the `destination_cart_id` input parameter in the `mergeCarts` mutation.
+The `mergeCarts` mutation provides the ability to merge a guest cart with the logged-in customer's cart.

-The `cart_id` also allows the customer to start an order on one device and complete it on another.
+By knowing the value of the logged-in customer's cart ID, you can support the use case of allowing the customer to start an order on one device and complete it on another.

 ## Syntax